-The Planning Act takes into consideration allied regulatory frameworks of agencies including the Department of Water and Environmental Regulation, Environmental Protection Authority, Swan River Trust and Water and Rivers Commission.
+The Planning and Development Act takes into consideration allied regulatory frameworks of agencies including the Department of Water and Environmental Regulation, Environmental Protection Authority, and the Department of Biodiversity, Conservation and Attractions .
 Accordingly, SPP 2.9 and Planning for Water Guidelines outlines how water resource management should be integrated into the planning processes and, amongst other things, applies to the preparation of Local Planning Strategies.